-The term 'Regressive Taxes' is included in the Economics edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Regressive Taxes' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Regressive taxes are those which exact a greater percentage in income off of the lower income wage earners than they do from the fortunate higher income earners.
 This stands in direct contrast to a progressive tax that instead grabs a bigger percentage of taxes from the higher and highest income wage earners.
 A regressive tax is typically one which is equally applied to all residents in whatever their situation may be.
 It does not matter what the financial condition of the payer turns out to be.